Folk religion: Chinese folk religion

-Chinese folk religion is sometimes categorized with Taoism, since over the centuries institutional Taoism has been attempting to assimilate or administrate local religions.
+Chinese folk religion is sometimes categorized with Taoism, since over the centuries institutional Taoism has been attempting to assimilate or administer local religions.
 More accurately, Taoism emerged from and overlaps with folk religion and Chinese philosophy.
 Chinese folk religion is sometimes seen as a constituent part of Chinese traditional religion, but more often, the two are regarded as synonymous.
 With around 454 million adherents, or about 6.6% of the world population, Chinese folk religion is one of the major religious traditions in the world.
-In the People's Republic of China, there are more than 30% of the population follows Chinese popular religion or Taoism.
+In the People's Republic of China, more than 30% of the population follows Chinese popular religion or Taoism.

 Despite being heavily suppressed during the last two centuries, from the Taiping Rebellion to the Cultural Revolution, it is currently experiencing a modern revival in both Mainland China and Taiwan.
-Various forms have received support by the Government of the People's Republic of China, such as Mazuism in Southern China (officially about 160 million Chinese are Mazuists), Huangdi worship, Black Dragon worship in Shaanxi, and Cai Shen worship.
+Various forms have received support by the Government of the People's Republic of China, such as Mazuism in Southern China (officially about 160 million Chinese people are worshippers of Mazu), Huangdi worship, Black Dragon worship in Shaanxi, and Cai Shen worship.

 The term Shenism was first published by AJA Elliot in 1955 to describe Chinese folk religion in Southeast Asia.